mabelemellie/fetchrewardstest/README.md

 # fetchrewardstest
-Fetch Rewards take-home test submission
+Fetch Rewards take-home test submission, written by Henry Krider

 Documentation on how to run this program: